"Liberty means responsibility. That is why most men dread it."

 Freedom

 Freedom is the Warrior's birthright and his burden.
-True freedom is not simply the absence of constraints but the presence of real choice, a living power to direct his life in ways that matter.
+True freedom is not the absence of constraints but the presence of real choice.
+A living power to direct his life toward what matters.

-The Mature Warrior understands that freedom, if it is to mean anything, requires responsibility.
+The Mature Warrior understands that freedom requires responsibility.

 The Bully confuses freedom with doing whatever he wants without consequences.
 This isn't freedom.
-It's tyranny over self and others, camouflaged as liberation.
+It's tyranny disguised as liberation.

-The Wimp thinks freedom is too scary, too much responsibility.
-He gives away his freedom in exchange for safety, approval, or momentary comfort, shrinking himself to fit someone else's idea of security.
+The Wimp finds freedom too scary, too much responsibility.
+He trades his freedom for safety, approval, or comfort, shrinking himself to fit someone else's idea of security.

-The Mature Warrior claims his freedom by taking full responsibility for his life and choices, refusing to offer excuses.
+The Mature Warrior claims his freedom by taking full responsibility for his life and choices.
+No excuses.

 Near Enemies of Freedom